-In an age of eloquent words and slang terms, it’s hard to keep track of what means what, especially when venturing into the business world.
-It’s important to be familiar with common startup and entrepreneurship terms, not only when talking to investors, but also during the execution of your idea.
-Let’s see how many words you recognize:
+In today’s world with innumerous words and slang terms, it is hard to keep track of what means what.
+This rings especially true in the business world.
+It is important to be familiar with the common startup and entrepreneurship terms, not just when speaking with investors, but also during the execution of your idea.
+Let’s take a closer look at some of these terms:

--If you recognized at least 10 out of the 13 words: Congratulations, you’re well versed in the world of business lingo!
+If you recognized at least 15 of the 19 words, Congratulations!
+You are well-versed in the world of business lingo!

--If you recognized at least 7 out of the 13 words: You’ve got a pretty good idea about what’s going on.
+If you recognized 10 of the 19 words, you’ve got a pretty good idea of what’s going on.
+Keep practicing!

 your idea (ex: Google Adwords)